richford/afq-insight-paper/README.md

     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
-    ├── docs               <- Poster presentation and home of the github pages data ├── notebooks          <- Jupyter notebooks
+    ├── notebooks          <- Jupyter notebooks
-    ├── reports            <- Manuscript source, e.g., LaTeX, Markdown, etc., or any project reports │   └── figures        <- Figures for the manuscript or reports └── src                <- Source code for this project ├── data           <- scripts and programs to process data ├── external       <- Any external source code, e.g., pull other git projects, or external libraries
+    ├── reports            <- Manuscript source, e.g., LaTeX, Markdown, etc., or any project reports │   └── paper_figures  <- Figures for the manuscript or reports
+    │   └── manuscript     <- LaTeX source for the manuscript
+    └── src                <- Source code for this project ├── data           <- scripts and programs to process data ├── external       <- Any external source code, e.g., pull other git projects, or external libraries